-Families are expected to send their child to outdoor preschool each day with a nutritious litter free snack and a water bottle or thermos.
+Families are expected to send their child to our programs each day with a nutritious litter free snack/lunch and a water bottle or thermos.

 Teachers carry extra granola bars in the event a child has not come with a snack.
-We also carry a medium sized thermos and three stainless steel glasses in the event a child forgets their own water bottle.
+We also carry a medium sized thermos and tea cups in the event a child forgets their own water bottle.
 Children are asked to line up before snack where one teacher dusts them off and removes any really muddy layers before the other teachers washes their hands.

-We practice a Forest Schools 3 step hand washing routine*.
+We practice a Forest Schools UK 3 step hand washing routine*.

-- Hands are sprayed with lots of soapy water.
+- Hands are sprayed (repeatedly) with lots of warm soapy water.